borgbackup/borg/README.rst

 NOT RELEASED DEVELOPMENT VERSIONS HAVE UNKNOWN COMPATIBILITY PROPERTIES.

 THIS IS SOFTWARE IN DEVELOPMENT, DECIDE YOURSELF WHETHER IT FITS YOUR NEEDS.

-Borg is distributed under a 3-clause BSD license, see `License`_ for the complete license.

 |doc| |build| |coverage| |bestpractices|